myuu32/internship_project_scs/README.md

-・Add the ability to hit the ball only after pressing the attack key, ・Add judgement for scoring with the ball,
+・Add the ability to hit the ball only after pressing the attack key

+・Add judgement for scoring with the ball

-・Add judgement for the serving side,
+・Add judgement for the serving side

-・Fix the BUG where player spawn positions are incorrect.
+・Fix the BUG where player spawn positions are incorrect